higgboson/AdhunikYantraFinal/README.md

 ## 🌟 Overview

-**Adhunik Yantra** (Hindi: *Modern Machine*) is an end-to-end smart electrical distribution board monitoring system designed to bring intelligence to the most neglected part of every home — the fuse box.
+**Adhunik Yantra** is an end-to-end smart electrical distribution board monitoring system designed to bring intelligence to the most neglected part of every home — the fuse box.

 Most homes have no visibility into what's happening inside their distribution board.
 Adhunik Yantra changes that by combining real-time sensor monitoring, AI-powered circuit analysis, intelligent fault detection, energy coaching, and predictive motor health monitoring — all in a single system built from hardware up.